 The project seeks to explore these themes through quantifications of the digital space (data about data), including studies of the ease of data collection and retention (comparative costs over time, etc.) and the long-term proliferation of personal information over our lifetimes.
 Case studies will be sought of the irruption of data science and algorithmic decision-making in particular fields.
 The trust implications at all levels of public versus private databases will be explored.
 Expert opinion will be collected, chiefly among data scientists and privacy experts.

 - O’Neil, C., 2016.
-Weapons of math destruction: how big data increases inequality and threatens democracy, First edition. ed.
+Weapons of math destruction: how big data increases inequality and threatens democracy.
 Crown, New York.